This post may contain affiliate links which won’t change your price but will share some commission.

 - Carbohydrate cravings and loss of moderation control.A sugar addiction can also manifest as intense carb cravings, such as wanting a giant bowl of pasta.
 Carbohydrates convert to glucose (sugar) in our bodies and have a similar reward effect in our brains.
 With addiction, one slice of bread doesn’t suffice–you need at least half the loaf.

 - Withdrawal symptoms.
-If you experience irritability, headaches, a racing heart, stomach issues, muscle tremors, or sweating in the absence of sugar, those are signs of withdrawal.
+If you experience irritability, headaches, a racing heart, stomach issues, muscle tremors, or sweating in the absence of sugar, those are signs of sugar withdrawal.

 Ten Tips for How to Beat Sugar Addiction